datacenter/cilium-dc-design/docs/fabric_agnostic_features.md

 {: .warning}
 This design is intended to address 90% of common use cases.
 However, if your cluster scales beyond 1,000 nodes, adjustments to the design may be necessary.
 In such cases, we strongly encourage you to contact Isovalent for additional guidance and support.

-### Cilium BGP Control Plane
+### Isovalent Networking for Kubernetes BGP Control Plane

-Cilium BGP Control Plane [Enterprise](https://docs.isovalent.com/configuration-guide/networking/bgpv2/index.html) or [OSS](https://docs.cilium.io/en/stable/network/bgp-control-plane/bgp-control-plane/) provides a way for Cilium to advertise routes to connected routers by using the Border Gateway Protocol (BGP).
+Cilium BGP Control Plane [Enterprise](https://docs.isovalent.com/configuration-guide/networking/bgpv2/index.html) provides a way for Cilium to advertise routes to connected routers by using the Border Gateway Protocol (BGP).
 Cilium BGP Control Plane makes pod networks and/or load-balancer services of type LoadBalancer reachable from outside the cluster for environments that support BGP.
 In Cilium, the BGP Control Plane does not program the Linux host data path, so it cannot be used to establish IP reachability within the cluster or to external IPs.

 ### Cilium Egress Gateway